Novaes/ouro/readme.md

 ### Auto-tuner that builds optimized kernels for CNNs ###
----CHANGE: RUNNING ON SERVER v1.5 (no mt, no vecinstr), best results ---

     The three different methods to compute the convolution are each one in their branches: Direct Method (master), Lowering (wip/optlowering) and Convolution by FFT (wip/fastconvolution)